ellenmdai/fall2017-cp-448444/readme.md

 DONE:
 	ALSO: files not saved after server is stopped?
 	HALLELUJAH IT WORKS now using gridfs after adding packages folder from dude's github https://github.com/badmark/Meteor-CollectionFS
+	Currently gallery-grid is not used, keeping it there just in case, but delete at end.

 do all inserting on client side